 Story published at MIT online news for alumni community Slice of MIT

 This entry was posted on Thursday, May 6th, 2010 at 9:34 pm.
-It is filed under Design projects and tagged with diagrams, metaphors.
+It is filed under Design activity and tagged with diagrams, metaphors.
 You can follow any responses to this entry through the RSS 2.0 feed.

 Design of visual identity for the online presence of the International School and Conference on Network Science–NetSci 2013.
 Work included the design of all material for the 2013 conference (brochure, poster, schedules, signage).
 NetSci 2013 took place on June 3-7, 2013 at the Royal Library in Copenhagen, Denmark and the Technical University of Denmark.
 The […]